-"surrender to custody" means surrendering into custody at the time and place appointed in the prescribed record;

-"the prescribed record" means the record of a decision regarding bail, made pursuant to section 10.
+"surrender to custody" means surrendering into custody at the time and place appointed in the prescribed record; "the prescribed record" means the record of a decision regarding bail, made pursuant to section 10.

-3.-(1) This Act applies in respect of bail to a defendant.
+3.-(1) This Act applies to the grant of bail to a defendant.